 If you’ve been into yoga, you know how stressful it can be to your shoulders, elbows, hands, wrists, and knees.
 You don’t have to worry about these pains with yoga knee pads.
 These pads are designed to offer a soft cushion to your joints and act as an extension to your current yoga mat.

 There are so many yoga knee pads available today, so much that choosing one can be overwhelming.
-For your convenience, we have done all the legwork to help you find what you’re looking for.
+We have done all the legwork for your convenience to help you find what you’re looking for.
 Here are our top recommendations and guidelines for the best yoga knee pads.

 Before we get into details, let’s present a quick overview of our top three best knee pads for yoga: